Herd Immunity Normality : 2021 Outlook of COVID-19 in the US

 - We count an individual as vaccinated after they receive the first dose.
 We assume it takes three weeks after the first dose for an individual to gain immunity.

-- We currently only model the rollout of two vaccines: Pfizer and Moderna.
-We are also factoring in the rollout of the single-dose Johnson & Johnson vaccine starting in late February/early March.
+- Our initial model factors in the rollout of two vaccines: Pfizer and Moderna.
+In February, we began also factoring in the rollout of the single-dose Johnson & Johnson vaccine beginning in March.
 More vaccines may be approved in 2021 (e.g. AstraZeneca), but the exact timelines are still unclear.
 We will incorporate additional vaccines as more data becomes available.

-- We assume roughly 70% of the US population (~235 million) will take at least one dose of the vaccine by the end of 2021.
+- We assume roughly 60-70% of the US population (~220 million) will take at least one dose of the vaccine by the end of 2021.
+This is based on recent surveys.
 This is higher than the ~50% vaccine coverage for the common flu.
-While this is a higher proportion than many current surveys imply, the overall trend of vaccine acceptance appears to be trending upwards.

 - We assume the majority of individuals (but not all) will receive the second dose.

-- We assume the general population will begin receiving vaccinations in late spring/early summer (Apr-Jun 2021).
+- We assume the general population will begin receiving vaccinations in late spring (Apr-May 2021).

-- We assume children will begin receiving vaccinations in fall 2021.
+- We assume children will begin receiving vaccinations in summer or fall 2021.
+It is possible that a vaccine for the youngest age group (ages 0-5) will not be available in 2021.

-- We assume a 90% vaccine efficacy (changed from 85% on Jan 21 2021).
+- We assume a 85% vaccine efficacy (changed from 90% on Feb 4, 2021 and 85% on Jan 21, 2021).
+Hence, if 100 individuals are vaccinated, we assume 85 will develop immunity and 15 will not.
 While the trial data for Pfizer and Moderna demonstrate ~95% efficacy, we believe that the efficacy in the general population will be slightly lower, mainly due to the fact that a non-insignificant proportion of the population may miss the second vaccine dose.
+We are also workign to better incorporate the efficacy of the J&J vaccine, pending more data.

 - We assume that if effective, the vaccine will provide individuals immunity through at least 2021.

-- While it is still unclear if the vaccine provides sterilizing immunity, we assume that the vaccine, if effective, can provide functional immunity for the individual and significantly reduce their likelihood of being infectious for at least the duration of 2021.
-Pfizer expects to report data on whether or not its vaccine stops virus transmission in the first quarter of 2021.
+- While it is still unclear to the extent to which the vaccine provides sterilizing immunity, we assume that the vaccine, if effective, can provide functional immunity for the individual and significantly reduce their likelihood of being infectious for at least the duration of 2021 (preliminary research from AstraZeneca here and Pfizer here or here).

 - We assume vaccinations will begin in mid-December following the FDA Emergency Use Authorization (EUA) approval.
 Due to distribution issues, constraints with storage, and vaccine hesitancy, we believe the initial rollout will be slower than Operation Warp Speed’s estimates of 20 million doses by end of 2020.